jayantsharma/judeContent/sqlInjection.md

 $query   = "SELECT * FROM `table` ORDER BY $orderby";
 ```

 The above two methods can also be used to protect identifiers.
 They can be **escaped** to prevent attacks or **placeholders** can be devised for identifiers in the same manner as placeholders were put in place for column values.
+We might call these **identifier placeholders**.

 ### Hacks based on Input Types
 ##### Integer Input
-This basically implies tha the programmer makes sure that the user-entered input really is an integer.
+This basically implies that the programmer makes sure that the user-entered input really is an integer.
 Here's a neat way to do it :
 ```php
 $query = sprintf("SELECT 1,2,3 FROM table WHERE 4 = %u", $input);
 ```